Infertility support groups online

 - Adia Talks – is a series of meetups with specialists in women’s health where we are creating a safe space to talk.
 No subject is too taboo.
 Just empowering conversations.

 Our next Adia Talks is all about periods.
 Join our Chief Medical Adviser, Dr Jess Farren, to talk all about periods.
 What is a normal period?
 What does PCOS mean and is there anything you can do?
 How can contraception help?
 What does all this mean for fertility?
-To hear more sign up to Adia Talks.
+To hear more sign up to our women and health page for the Adia Talks.

 Jess currently practices as an obstetrician and gynaecologist at Imperial College Healthcare Trust, and is passionate about periods.
 Jess believes nobody should consider heavy or painful periods part of the course of being a woman!